 As a NED and consultant on leadership, change management and recruitment, Chris is on a mission to help leaders build purpose led businesses that perform while making room for vulnerability and good mental health in the workplace.

-In this very important conversation we talk about removing the mask, and understanding the role of mental health in the workplace.
+In this very important conversation on the Changed Podcast we talk about removing the mask, and understanding the role of mental health in the workplace.
 This includes the topic of surviving suicide.
 This topic isn’t easy, and we do not dance around it, but it is crucial that we de-stigmatize these kinds of conversations so that more people can get the important help they need to find the resilience they want.

 I am grateful to Chris for being honest, for being open, and being willing to answer my questions.
 This conversation took some unexpected turns for me.

 Suicide is more common than most of us care to admit, ideating suicide even more so, and 2020 has seen a steep increase in the number of people opting out.
 I cannot think of a more pivotal experience, then thinking you are ready to die, and choosing to live instead.